Teachers To Your Home - Reviewed by The Good Schools Guide

 No registration fee.
 And what a joy to see prices so clearly listed on the website – starting at £40-46 for primary, going up to £46-50 for A levels.
 All travel expenses included.
 Unusually, you pay the teacher direct via an automated system at the end of each month.
 The teacher then pays TTYH a commission, ranging between £3-10.
 T&Cs are signed by both clients and tutors, but there are no contracts and you can stop the tuition whenever you want.
 Reasonable notice expected for cancellations, but nothing is set in stone and TTYH will sometimes foot the bill.

-Teachers To Your Home say ‘We have big aims and want to establish ourselves as the market leader in the UK for high quality home schooling and home tuition,’ says Gill.
-‘We bumbled along for about three or four years and now we’re really going for it.’
+Teachers To Your Home say ‘We have big aims and want to establish ourselves as the market leader in the UK for high-quality homeschooling and home tuition,’ says Gill.

 A big player in the market, yet one that (at least for now) has a personal touch.
-With an ex-headteacher at the helm and only trained teachers providing the tuition right across the UK, this feels a very safe bet – but do remember to do your own homework on the actual tutor.
+With an ex-head teacher at the helm and only trained teachers providing the tuition right across the UK, this feels a very safe bet.